 The distinguished Somali guests arrived in Peking on August 4.
 During their brief stay in the country, they met and had friendly and cordial talks with Chairman Mao Tse-tung and Chairman Liu Shao-chi.
-Prime Minister Sherheld talks marke with Premier Chou En-lai on questions of common interest political. the economic and SCcial fields, and exchanged views on international affairs.
+Prime Minister Sherheld talks marke with Premier Chou En-lai on questions of common interest in the political, economic and sccial fields, and exchanged views on international affairs.
 Complete agreement was reached, and a joint communique of two Governthe ments was issued.
 (For full text of the communique, see p.26.)
 The two Premiers also signed an agreement on economic and technical co-operation between the two countries.